How To Start A Nonprofit In Oregon

 How Long Does It Take to Start an Oregon Nonprofit?

 Standard processing for mailed filings is around 7-10 business days in Oregon.
 If you file online, Oregon will take about one day to process your articles of incorporation.
-When you hire Northwest, we’ll file your article online, and you can expect a response from the state in 1 business day.

 Does an Oregon Nonprofit Need a Registered Agent?